Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Since the Buf0-7 arrays can each hold up to 1024 strings of 8 characters each, a single .BUF file can normally hold up to 8192 characters.
 But you can save 2 or 4 adjacent arrays as "multi-channel" files that will likewise be loaded to adjacent arrays.
 So in principle you could save up to 32768 characters to a single file.
 (See "Saving Buffers To Files" and "Loading Buffers From Files" under Macro Array File Operations.)

 Whether saving or loading a file, no recognition is given to the format or organization; it's all "just bytes".
 You can organize and mix formats any way you choose.
-In particular, you can load raw continuous text (not parsed into 8, 16, 32, or 64-byte strings) and parse it as desired.
+In particular, you can load raw continuous text (not parsed into 8, 16, 32, 64, ...2048-byte strings) and parse it as desired.

 The Multiple Meters mini-app employs mixed array usage with Buf6, which holds various parameters, plus voltage, dB, and frequency values for each channel, along with strings to label custom controls and meters with the selected measurement mode (like "RMS" or "Peak-to-Peak").

-For example, when started the main Multi_Meters macro loads the strings into Buf6#a2 through Buf6#a2 via:
+For example, when the main Multi_Meters macro starts, it loads the strings into Buf6#a2 through Buf6#a2 via:

 Buf6#a2="RMS" Buf6#a2="Peak-to-Peak" Buf6#a2="Positive Peak" Buf6#a2="Negative Peak" Buf6#a2="Absolute Peak" Buf6#a2="dB Re: 1V Sine" Buf6#a2="dB Re: FS Sine" Buf6#a2="Crest Factor" Buf6#a2="Crest dB" Buf6#a2="Frequency" Buf6#a2="Off"